Amanhacker/YourCard-A-Full-Stack-Application/README.md

 - Used Chart.js library for displaying the real-time user data in the form of different Charts in the dashboard.
 Added Card Blocking functionality for registered users.
 - Users can see their consumer spend based on some filters such as category wise, month wise, etc and it also allows users to search any of their past transactions easily.
 - This application has
                 1).
-Register Page for non-registered users.
+Register Page for non-registered users. <br>
                 2).
-Login page for registered users.
+Login page for registered users. <br>
                 3).
-Personalized Dashboard to display the real-time transaction data in form of charts.
+Personalized Dashboard to display the real-time transaction data in form of charts. <br>
                 4).
-Search functionality module to search and filter out any of their past transactions.
+Search functionality module to search and filter out any of their past transactions. <br>
                 5).
-Added Card Blocking functionality in case the card is stolen or lost 6).
-A header, Hero-unit made using ng-carousel component of Angular, and a footer in Homepage of Application.
+Added Card Blocking functionality in case the card is stolen or lost. <br>
+                6).
+A header, Hero-unit made using ng-carousel component of Angular, and a footer in Homepage of Application. <br>

 ## Technologies Used :